-In the first part of Linda Ligon’s article “Hand Carders Then and Now,” she took us through how hand carding wool has changed over the centuries.
-In this part, she explores 3 fascinating methods used by today’s spinners: classic, nontraditional, and downright whimsical.
+Linda Ligon’s article “Handcarding Then and Now,” reveals the ways in which handcarding wool has changed over the centuries.
+Here, Linda explores 3 fascinating methods used by today’s spinners: classic, nontraditional, and downright whimsical.

 If you were learning to spin in the Dark Ages—the 1950s through the 1970s—you probably had a copy of Elsie Davenport’s Your Handspinning.
 This little book influenced a whole generation, or maybe two.
 In their books, Marilyn Kluger (The Joy of Handspinning), Paula Simmons (Spinning and Weaving with Wool), Lee Raven (Hands On Spinning), and others took a similar approach.